cyupa/website/src/pages/help/get-started/create-tags/index.md

 ![Screenshot of all the highlights for a single tag](./highlights.png)

-To see everything with a particular tag:
+To see all highlights on a particular tag:

 1. Open a **project**.
 1. Click the **Tags** tab.